Overview

 - Handshake confirmed:

-wg showshows recent handshake (< 2 min) - Traffic flowing: Ping test to internal resources succeeds
+wg showshows recent handshake (within last 3–5 minutes) - Traffic flowing: Ping test to internal resources succeeds

 - Audit log updated: Rotation event logged (Defguard: check audit trail)